We investigate complaints made about food hygiene in food premises and food that you think is unsafe.

 It is a criminal offence to make false complaints about food.
 We are obligated to contact the police if we think a false complaint has been reported.

 Most bacteria have an incubation time of around 12 to 72 hours after eating before causing food poisoning symptoms.
-The most likely casue is therefore food that was eaten either the previous day, or up to three days before. in some cases, it can be even be as long as a week to ten days before symptoms develop, in some cases.
+The most likely cause is therefore food that was eaten either the previous day, or up to three days before.
+In some cases, it can even be as long as a week to ten days before symptoms develop.